Black Hat Asia Briefings Tracks

 Human Factors

 The Human Factors track focuses on people in security: how their decisions can affect the security of the organization, and how engineering and technology can help.
 This includes the way people make decisions and how to influence those decisions as an attacker or defender.
 It also includes how to reduce their decision load and the organizational (and potentially economic) factors that surround those decisions.
 This track welcomes submissions on how to get individuals or groups to act against their interest, including the use of disinformation or misinformation.
+This track is open to new and original ideas about use of generative AI insofar as they manipulate or influence people.
 It also includes new ways to strengthen technology and other solutions to decrease harm.
-This track is not about career development, BOFH stories, simple ploys like buying a UPS outfit, or sploits to make the browser draw a fake UI.
+This track is not about career development/BOFH stories/simple ploys like buying a UPS outfit or using voice cloning or deepfake video/sploits to make the browser draw a fake UI.

 Track Lead